Best Writing Software for Novelists 2025: Top Tools Ranked

 - Export to Word/PDF

-Pros: Polished look, Apple-friendly, versatile
+Pros: Polished look, Apple-friendly, versatile, Intuitive, great sync, fiction/script fit

-Pricing: $59 USD (desktop), $19 USD (iOS, March 9, 2025)
+Pricing: $59 USD (desktop), $19 USD (iOS)

-Ratings: G2: 4.4/5, Capterra: 4.5/5
+User Ratings: G2: 4.8/5 (limited), Capterra: 4.5/5

-Stars: ★★★★☆ (4/5) – Slick but niche
+Discover Vibe Rating: ★★★★☆ (4/5) – Polished, but Apple-only

-4. Bibisco
+#4.
+Bibisco

-Description: Bibisco’s free charm comes from an Italian author’s passion.
+Bibisco’s free charm comes from an Italian author’s passion.
 It’s light, with a focus on planning—think narrative strands and deep notes.
 Not for speed-writers, but planners adore it.
 It’s a top software for writing novels for budget-conscious writers.

 Key Features: